Thomaswang0822/loma_differentiable/pd_logs/README.md

 The only thing worth notice is the `correct_dval = 1.0 / (upper.val - lower.val)` instead of `correct_dval = 1.0`.

-The high-level idea is, the derivative of a indicator function is a Dirac Delta, which is non-trivial to represent or handle in the existing loma infrastructure.
+The high-level idea is, the derivative of an indicator function is a Dirac Delta, which is non-trivial to represent or handle in the existing loma infrastructure.
 Fortunately, Dirac Delta is only a by-product under our "differentiate then discretize/integrate" framework.
 We integrate this Dirac Delta signal over $x$ and get the **[lower < t < upper]**.

 Thus, we aim to produce the correct final result **[lower < t < upper]** only.
 Geometrically, a 1D Dirac Delta signal is a rectangle infinitesimally thin and infinitely tall, but has area-under-curve 1.
 Under the current "simple" condition without reparameterization, it's equivalent to the area of a rectangle with width=`(upper-lower)` and height=`1/(upper-lower)`.
-Due to the Riemann Sum nature of our integral evaludation, the "height" in the code becomes `correct_dval = 1.0 / (upper.val - lower.val)`.
+Due to the Riemann Sum nature of our integral evaluation, the "height" in the code becomes `correct_dval = 1.0 / (upper.val - lower.val)`.

 ## Reparameterization